-From the bridge above the Falls, follow the track past the old sheep pens.
-Beyond the silver gate ahead, take the fork in the track to the right.
-Go through the gate in the deer fence (please be very careful to close all gates behind you, even if they are open when you pass through them) into the Shalloch Diamond Wood, planted in 2012.
-The young oaks and other hardwoods are growing well and will bring great biodiversity benefits in the years to come, as well as providing shelter for sheep and labs and a positive addition to the landscape.
+From the bridge above the Falls,

+silver birch is full of wild flowers and follow the track up past the old sheep you will pass the Scout Garden and pens.
+Beyond the silver gate ahead, two willow sculptures created by take the fork in the track to the right. sculptor Geoff Forest in partnership Go through the gate in the deer fence (please be very careful to close all gates behind you, even if they are open when you pass through them) THE BRIDGE OVER THE RIVER DOON into the Shalloch Diamond Wood, planted in 2012.
+The young oaks and other hardwoods are growing well and will bring great biodiversity benefits in the years to come, as well as From the bridges over the River Doon providing shelter for ewes and lambs and a positive addition to the landscape.

-Passing through another deer gate on the partner side of the young wood, the track continues to the gate at Auldcraigoch.
-From here, a footpath continues to the summit of Auchenroy Hill through a 230 acre native woodland planted in 2006.
+Passing through another deer gate on the farther side of the young wood, the track continues to the gate at Auldcraigoch.
+From here, a footpath continues to the summit of Auchenroy Hill through a 230 acre woodland planted in 2006.

-From the cairn, there are amazing views into the wild hills of the Galloway Forest and across the sea to Ailsa Craig and the Isle of Arran.
+From the summit, there are amazing views into the wild hills of the Galloway Forest and across the sea to Ailsa Craig and the Isle of Arran.

-The return journey to the bridge over the River Doon follows the path over the hill, via Glenhead Wood.
+The return journey to the bridge over the River Doon follows the path over the hill via Glenhead Wood.